 3. The Mews

 Speaking of labyrinths, Notting Hill has some of the best mews in London.
 One of the most well-known is St Luke’s Mews, with its Instagram-worthy pink house, painted doors, and Notting Hill film fame.
 But I also love walking down Colville Mews, which is home to colorful shops and picture-pretty homes.
+I’m so obsessed with the area’s streets that I’ve written an entire self-guided walk in Notting Hill.
+It’s perfect if you want to see the best of the area.

 4. Notting Hill Restaurants and Cafes